Metformin Anti Aging Benefits and Side Effects: A 2026 UK Perspective

 My Personal Take and Practical Advice

-In my practice, I’ve seen metformin provide notable benefits for patients with metabolic concerns, but I’m cautious about recommending it solely for anti ageing without clear clinical indications.
-If you’re considering metformin, always consult your GP or a specialist familiar with the latest 2026 guidelines.
+In my day-to-day work, I’ve seen metformin help people with metabolic challenges, but I hesitate to suggest it just for anti ageing without solid reasons.
+If you’re thinking about metformin, chat with your GP or a specialist who knows the newest 2026 guidelines inside and out.

 Where to Buy and Affordability in the UK